 2019 digital release of their 1986 Audicord cassette (AC170).
 Running time 55:29.

-Watson Holmes is playing the Wurlitzer at the Granada, Manchester.
+Watson Holmes is playing the Wurlitzer at the Granada, Mansfield.

 Noel Briggs is playing the Wurlitzer at The Ritz, Ipswich.

 Digitally remastered from the original master tapes.
 This is the first time this recording has been available in a digital format.